 A few of Mr. Gehry’s notable projects include Guggenheim Museum in Bilbao, Spain; Walt Disney Concert Hall in Los Angeles, California; Eight Spruce Street Residential Tower located in New York City; and Opus Hong Kong Residential.
 Current projects include Guggenheim Abu Dhabi; Foundation Louis Vuitton Museum in Paris, France; Dr. Chau Chak Wing Building for the University of Technology, in Sydney, Australia; and West Campus for Facebook in Menlo Park, California.

-Mr. Gehry’s adopted school is Hoopa Valley Elementary in Hoopa, CA. He has worked with students on design projects, and encouraged them to learn creatively, express themselves, and take ownership in their work.
+Mr. Gehry has partnered with Hoopa Valley Elementary in Hoopa, CA. He has worked with students on design projects, and encouraged them to learn creatively, express themselves, and take ownership in their work.
 Most recently, Gehry coached students to put their own spin on his signature fish lamps in preparation for the school’s annual Fish Fair.
 The financial support of Mr. Gehry played a pivotal role in initiating Turnaround Arts: California.

 “Every child should have access to art and creativity in school.
 No matter what career path they choose this creative play sets them up to trust their instincts, believe in themselves and to solve problems.
 I was afforded this as a child, and it changed my life.”